"And Jesus said to them: 'Follow me, and I will make you fish for people." - Matthew 4:19

 Following ordination, the deacon or priest may be licensed by the Bishop and appointed to a parish with the agreement of the parish.

-If you wish to explore the process for discernment in the Bunbury Diocese, please click here for the Vocations chapter of the Parish Handbook.
-If you are ready to apply for consideration the application form is available here.
+If you wish to explore the process for discernment in the Bunbury Diocese, please click below for the Vocations chapter of the Parish Handbook.
+This is where you will find the necessary forms for applicants, trainees, mentors and examining chaplains along with guidelines on the process.